Paper Wars

 Paper Wars is a quarterly wargaming magazine.
 The publisher is Compass Games.
+The magazine's editor is Ty Bomba and the headquarters is in Cromwell, CT.

-History and profile
+History

-The magazine began life as Wargame Collector's Journal in September/October, 1991 and acquired its current title beginning with issue number nine in March, 1993.
-The magazine was published by Omega Games, a producer of military simulation board games, card games for business education, and general-interest card games, until September 2012.
+The magazine was first published as the Wargame Collector's Journal in September/October 1991 and acquired its current title beginning with issue number nine in March 1993.
+Issues 1-26 were published by Rich Erwin/Hexessential Publications before being turned over to Omega Games, which published issues 27-76.
+Compass Games took over in September 2012 with Issue 77.

 The magazine includes a game in every issue.
-The magazine's editor is Ty Bomba and the headquarters is in Cromwell, CT.

 A CD-ROM containing the first 26 issues in pdf format was released in 2005.
 Since being taken over by Compass Games, the magazine features a complete wargame in each issue.
 It also features reviews of new games, discussions of books of interest to wargamers, and industry news and advertisements.